 I have been working with cPanel control panel for a long time.
-One of the issues I encountered lately was that I was unable to change PHP version on my cPanel hosting no matter what I did.
-The PHP version would get changed but would revert once I refreshed the cPanel page.
+One of the issues I encountered lately was that I was unable to change the PHP version on my cPanel hosting no matter what I did.
+The PHP version will get changed but will revert once I refresh the cPanel page.

 This article discusses exactly how I fixed this issue.

-Let’s first take a look at how to change PHP version on cPanel.
-This is a standard practice of all hosts providing cPanel hosting including GoDaddy, Hostgator, a2hosting etc.
+Let’s first take a look at how to change the PHP version on cPanel.
+This is standard practice for all hosts providing cPanel hosting including GoDaddy, Hostgator, a2hosting etc.